JordanL2/ModularCalculator/README.md

 ## Functions
 * Functions for orbital mechanics
 * Function to convert lumens and frequency to watts
+* Parameter help info for operations, display it on parameter validation error

 ## Units
 * Pressure